MailTape/MailTape-v1/_posts/2017-04-23-Nathan-Fake.md

 ....

 <p id="outroduction">That’s it for today!
-Thanks to [Nathan Fake](https://www.facebook.com/nthnfk/) for his participation, it's been a great honor to collaborate with him.
-Have an inspiring Sunday!</p>
+Thanks to [Nathan Fake](http://www.nathanfake.com/) for his beautiful contribution.
+Have a good trip, and don't forget to vote if you're French!</p>